ioannis1/tgraph/README.md

 -- COPYRIGHT (c) Ioannis Tambouras 2011-2013

-You may set the GUC variable complex.style='polar' to set output to polar coordinates, or to 'j' to display in cartisian coordinates without parenthesis, such as  1,2j .
+You may set the GUC variable complex.style='polar' to set output to polar coordinates, or to 'j' to display in Cartisian coordinates without parenthesis, such as  1,2j ; similarly, set it to 'i' to display in Cartisian with 'i' ;

 # constructors

 SELECT '1+2j'::complex                         => (1,2)

 SELECT '2j'::complex                           => (0,2)

+SELECT '2i'::complex                           => (0,2)

 SELECT '1'::complex                            => (1,0)